OA's Recognized for Fragility Fracture Patient Care During World Osteoporosis Month

 Those fractures are costly - nearly $19 billion in related costs every year.
 By 2025, experts predict those numbers to rise to nearly three million fractures and $25.3 billion in costs each year.

 Failing to prevent future fractures can be deadly; nearly 25% of patients who suffer a hip fracture die within a year.
 The majority who do survive experience a loss of independence and often require long-term nursing home care.

 It’s time to address this silent public health epidemic in health care.

-Own the Bone Star Performers like OA must achieve a 75% compliance rate with at least 5 of the 10 Own the Bone prevention measures, including: educating patients on the importance of Calcium and Vitamin D, physical activity, falls prevention, limiting alcohol intake and quitting smoking; recommending and initiating bone mineral density testing; discussing pharmacotherapy and treatment (when applicable); and providing written communication to the patient and their physician regarding specific risk factors and treatment recommendations.
+OA is proud to announce they have received an Own the Bone Star Performer designation this year, an achievement reserved only for institutions that perform the highest level of fragility fracture and bone health care.
+Own the Bone Star Performers like OA must achieve a 75% compliance rate with at least 5 of the 10 Own the Bone prevention measures including: educating patients on the importance of calcium and vitamin D, physical activity, fall prevention, limiting alcohol intake, and smoking cessation; recommending and initiating bone mineral density testing; discussing pharmacotherapy and treatment (when applicable); and providing written communication to the patient and their physician regarding specific risk factors and treatment recommendations.

 Through our participation in Own the Bone and recognition as an Own the Bone Star Performer, OA has demonstrated a commitment to helping patients understand their risk for future fractures and the steps they can take to prevent them.
 You can learn more about our healthy bone program and how to help prevent future fractures here or by calling 937-425-1562.